K\'arm\'an vortex street for the generalized surface quasi-geostrophic equation: Introduction and main results

-One can easily verify that \eqref{1-8} provides a family of classical solutions to \eqref{1-7} by elliptic regularity theory.
-As \cite{Ao} giving the construction of vortex pairs, we intend to proceed a Lyapunov-Schmidt reduction and obtain desired solutions to \eqref{1-8}.
+One can easily verify that \eqref{1-8} provides a family of classical solutions to \eqref{1-7} by theory of regularity for elliptic equations.
+We will follow the framework in \cite{Ao, Cao5} to construct desired solutions to \eqref{1-8} by a Lyapunov-Schmidlt reduction.

-However, there are several new ideas in our construction: since $\psi_{p,\varepsilon}$ and $\vartheta_{0,\varepsilon}$ are periodic over $\mathbb R^2$, the energy of K\'arm\'an vortex street is infinite, which leads to a problem for variational characterization of solutions.
-Inspired by \cite{Bar} on one-dimensional periodic problem, we will study \eqref{1-8} restricted in a typical period, namely
+However, there are several new ideas in our construction: since $\tilde\psi_\varepsilon$ and $\vartheta_{0,\varepsilon}$ are periodic over $\mathbb R^2$, the energy of K\'arm\'an vortex street is infinite, which leads to a difficulty for variational characterization of solutions.
+Inspired by \cite{Bar} on one-dimensional periodic problem, we will study \eqref{1-8} restricted in an infinite strip whose width equals the $x_2$ direction period $l$, namely